 Flamenco dancing is a highlight of any trip to Seville but be sure to also check out the Plaza de Toros de la Maestranza even if bullfighting isn’t your thing.
 This ring is home to one of the most well-known bullfighting festivals in the world and the 12,000-capacity arena is worth a visit for its stunning design.

 If you’re a big sports fan you should pay a visit to the Ramón Sánchez Pizjuán stadium.
 This is home to Sevilla FC and allegedly hosts one of the best football atmospheres in the world.
-On February 22nd, the stadium will play host to Leicester City FC when they go head-to-head with Sevilla in the first leg of their UEFA Champions League Last-16 tie.

 If you’d prefer something a little more peaceful, we’d recommend a stroll around Seville’s palace complex.
 The Alcázar of Seville was originally developed by Moorish Muslim kings and much of the historical evolution of the city in the last millennium is held within its walls and gardens.